-Dr Theodora Kalentzi, an experienced GP with a passion and advanced training in menopause care, provides a menopause service at Medical Prime, in the City of London.
+Dr Theodora Kalentzi, an experienced GP and BMS recognised Menopause Specialist , provides a menopause service at Medical Prime, in the City of London.
 This is an enhanced service for those of you who are in the perimenopause or have gone through the menopause and the symptoms have been affecting your life, whether it is work, relationships, family or how you see yourself.

 At the clinic, you receive personalised care.
 You are given time to discuss your symptoms and concerns in detail.
 You have a full assessment, which may include blood tests.
 We go through with you the risks of osteoporosis, cardiovascular events and breast cancer and what can be done to reduce these risks.